 Some fields are more important than others, and you'll update some fields more often than others.
 You can configure the layout of your issues to make sure important fields are always visible while others are hidden until you need them.
 When configuring your issue's field layout, fields you put in the Hide when empty section won't appear on the issue until you add a value to them.
 To view and edit those fields when viewing an issue, click Show x more fields at the bottom-right of the issue.

-- Show more: Fields under hide when empty are hidden behind this link when they don't have a value.
-When they have a value, they'll appear above Show more.
+- More fields: Fields under hide when empty are placed in this group when they don't have a value.
+When they have a value, they'll appear in the Details group.

 - Configure issue layout: Click Configure to change the position and visibility of fields in the issue view.